Dernbach, Westerwaldkreis: Location

 Dernbach is located north of the city of Montabaur within the wooded hills of the national nature reserve "Naturpark Nassau".
 Surrounding villages are Ebernhahn, Wirges, Staudt, Eschelbach and Elgendorf.

 Geology

 Due to its subterranean natural resources, such as iron ore, silver and lead deposits, Dernbach was characterized by intensive mining for a long time.
-This very day only some typical place names (Silberstollen, Alte Grube, Schöne Aussicht) remind us of this.

 Climate

 Dernbach has a temperate-oceanic climate with cool winters and warm summers.
 Its average annual temperature is 8,9 °C (48 °F).

 In January the mean temperature is -2,0 °C (28 °F), while the mean temperature in July is 22 °C (71 °F).
 Temperatures can vary significantly over the course of a month with warmer and colder weather.
 Precipitation is spread evenly throughout the year with a light peak in summer due to showers and thunderstorms.